CraigStuntz/CraigStuntz.github.io/drafts/2024-06-14-typechecking-0.markdown

 A tutorial should be:

 * Approachable, as in readable by someone without a CS degree.
-* Thorough, as in covering at least the basics of most of what you want a type checker to do.
+* Comprehensive, as in covering the basics of most of what you want a type checker to do, and providing at least a path to more advanced features.
 * Concise.
 There's a place for books like
   [Types and Programming Languages](https://www.cis.upenn.edu/~bcpierce/tapl/), but someone who just wants to write a type checker to learn about compilers should not have to read and understand a college course to do so.
+* Principled, as a type checker is a proving system about code.
+You don't want to ship the first thing which doesn't break your unit tests, such as they are.
+  Instead your type checker should be based around a core which works for all cases.
 * Modern, because type checking has changed in the last 20 years and we don't want to leave out contemporary techniques.